-In our first article on Docker, we talked about what exactly the technology is, and what advantages it can provide in terms of delivering training.
+In our glossary page on Docker, we talk about what exactly the technology is, and what advantages it can provide in terms of delivering training.
 In this blog post, we’ll look at the practical applications of Docker in the e-learning space, as well as some real-life examples of Docker in use in companies.

 Just to explain, a virtual training lab is a cloud-based training environment that provides learners with a real-world, hands-on lab environment.
 A lab environment is a group of physical or virtual (or both) computers that have been set up to allow you to test or develop applications.